 Some activities such as Instrumental Music (IM) are closely linked to a curriculum area.
 Department of Education and Training policy mandates that IM students must participate in both classroom lessons and the ensemble components of the program.

 Students seeking inclusion in the E-C Program must have parental approval to do so.
 Submission of the registration and general consent forms confirms parental/guardian consent to participate in the trial/audition process and the activity if successful in securing a place.

 While every effort is made to maximise opportunities for participation for all students, certain activities have limited availability, usually due to circumstances beyond the school’s control.
 Students who miss out on securing a place in a preferred extra-curricular activity are encouraged to consider an alternative one.
 Trying something new could be a very positive and rewarding experience leading to new opportunities, experiences and friendships.

-To view the 2021 competition season for each extra-curricular activity, please download Extra-Curricular Activities Competition Seasons (PDF, 68KB).
+To view the 2022 competition season for each extra-curricular activity, please download Extra-Curricular Activities Competition Seasons 2022 (PDF, 81.8KB).

 Parents/guardians are required to print and complete the Annual General Consent Form and return it to the Extra-Curricular office in person or via email.
 The form is available via the following links to the registration forms where you can register your child online for each activity in which they wish to participate: